 Sirene Botanicals: may be back this Summer but we don’t know when.
 The schedule will be limited based on other commitments.

 As of April 1, the Food Waste Drop-Off program, sponsored by the Department of Public Works, had collected nearly 150,000 pounds of organics from more than 20,000 participants in all eight wards over the last year.

 Through the free service, residents are able to drop-off food waste at designated farmers markets in all eight city wards.
 The food waste collected at these drop-off locations is composted locally at District community composting sites and at the Prince George’s County Organics Compost facility.

 Residents are encouraged to drop off the following types of food items: fruit and vegetable scraps; breads, grains, cereals, rice and pasta; coffee grounds, coffee filters and tea bags; egg shells; household flowers; and nutshells.
 Dairy, meat and fish items are not accepted.

-Coming Attractions for May 2018 include:
+Coming Attractions for August 2018 and beyond include: